jasminegraph/jasminegraph-ui/README.md

 ## Stopping the Services

-To stop the services, press `Ctrl+C` in the terminal running `docker compose up`, or run:
+To stop the services, press `Ctrl+C` in the terminal which is occupied by `docker compose up`, or in a new terminal run:

 ```bash
 docker compose down